blargg/dot_files/README.md

-dot_files
+Dot Files
 =========

-My personal dot files
+Collection of dot files and other settings.
+Organised for easier use.